WendellZ524/Resume/README.md

 - **Period**: 2022.2 - 2024.9
 ### **Responsibilities**:
 #### Ground Truth System
-- **Development Perception model for Grount Truth System**: Based on PersFormer and BEVFusion, use Lidar point as 3D PE to guide the height of BEV feature map.
-Apply min-cost flow for matching to contrast DETR-like loss.
+- **Development Perception model for Grount Truth System**: Based on PersFormer and BEVFusion.
+For Monocular-3D Lane Detection task
 - **Data selection**: use Perceptre-hash, Timestamps, and IMU information to select divergence data for human annotation.
 - **Annotation quality check**: use CLIP-IQA to select blurred, bad samples from the dataset.
 Using Grounded-SAM and other rule-based functions to check lane line labeling quality.